TheIoTLearningInitiative/WindRiverIoT/Tools.md

 # Wind River® Simics

+> __Key Benefits__ A Better Way to Build Embedded Software Simics simulates systems—from the smallest to the most complex—so you can adopt new development techniques that are simply not possible with physical hardware.
+By moving from physical hardware to a virtual lab, embedded software teams can revolutionize crucial aspects of their processes.

 > __Knowledge Library__ Browse our archive of documents, videos, and presentations to learn more about how Wind River® Simics® can revolutionize embedded software development.
 [Knowledge Library](http://www.windriver.com/products/simics/knowledge-library.html)